giantswarm/docs/src/content/reference/giantswarm-aws-architecture/index.md

 # The Giant Swarm AWS Architecture

 Giant Swarm's Architecture is split into two logical parts, one being the Control Plane and the other being multiple Tenant Clusters.
-Among other services (for details see Service Architecture below), the host cluster runs our [AWS Operator](https://github.com/giantswarm/aws-operator), which handles the full lifecycle management of Tenant Clusters.
+Among other services (for details see Service Architecture below), the control plane runs our [AWS Operator](https://github.com/giantswarm/aws-operator), which handles the full lifecycle management of Tenant Clusters.

 ## Giant Swarm Control Plane